Cedev/brighteyes/README.md

 [Online version](https://cedev.github.io/contrastvisor/)

-There are 4 modes, which are switched between by swiping the screen in any direction:
+There are 4 modes, which are switched between by swiping across the short side of the screen:

  - decorrelation stretch
  - camera (no processing)
  - camera negative
  - decorrelation stretch of the negative

-Tapping the screen takes a picture.
+Double tapping the screen takes a picture.

-### Android app

-To install the android app find the latest release on github and download the `.apk` file from the assets.

-Grant the app permission to use the camera before running it, or it won't be able to see anything.
+Swiping across the long side of the screen opens/closes settings.

 ## Math